 Additional commentary around central bank purchases and sales can be found in Gold Demand Trends.

-This chart was updated in December 2020 and reports data available at that time.
-Data are taken from the International Monetary Fund's International Financial Statistics (IFS), December 2020 edition, and other sources where applicable.
-IFS data are two months in arrears, so holdings are as of September 2020 for most countries, August 2020 or earlier for late reporters.
-Where the World Gold Council knows of movements that are not reported to the IMF or misprints, changes have been made
+This chart was updated in March 2021 and reports data available at that time.
+Data are taken from the International Monetary Fund's International Financial Statistics (IFS), March 2021 edition, and other sources where applicable.
+IFS data are two months in arrears, so holdings are as of January 2021 for most countries, December 2020 or earlier for late reporters.
+Where the World Gold Council knows of movements that are not reported to the IMF or misprints, changes have been made.

 The percentage share held in gold of total foreign reserves is calculated by the World Gold Council.
 The value of gold holdings is calculated using the end of quarter LBMA Gold Price, which is published daily by ICE Benchmark Administration for the value of other reserves are taken from IFS, table ‘Total Reserves minus Gold’.